 Malvern Borough Parks

-Malvern has 3.0 acres of active parkland.
+Malvern has 3.0 acres of active parkland and over 40 acres of passive recreational parkland.
 Our Parks and Recreation Board maintains a calendar of those persons interested in making reservations at the public parks, arrange for summertime entertainment in the park, and decorate the gazebo and large tree for the Christmas holiday season.

 Park Rental Form